Mabdillahi88/sciencequiz2/README.md

   ### Testing user stories

-1. I want the game's rules to be simple to grasp.
+1. As a first-time user, I want the game's rules to be simple to grasp.

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |
 | ----------------- | ----------------- | ------------------------------------ | ----------------- |